AeroHil/go-kit-starter/README.md

 once.

 ## Description
-I've spent a lot of time looking through GitHub trying to find the best layout for a microservices pattern made with Go-Kit.
-I needed a simple and yet somewhat complete template to start pushing small builds of microservices out at the production level.
-So naturally, I spend a lot of time combining what I like the most from each of these repositories.
+I've spent a lot of time looking through GitHub trying to find the best layout for microservices pattern made with Go-Kit.
+I needed a simple and yet somewhat complete template to start pushing builds out at the production level.
+So naturally, I spend a lot of time combining what I like the most from each of these fantastic repositories.

 - https://github.com/SeamPay/gokita
 - https://github.com/antklim/go-microservices
 - https://github.com/kujtimiihoxha/kit

-I just wanted to share it in case anyone else likes their code neat and organized as well ;)

-### Package
+### Package - main go-kit components

 - Transport layer (grpc/http)
 - Endpoint layer